parinfer/parinfer.js/test-cases/indent-mode.md

   ret)
 ```

-Multiline strings do not affect indentation:
+Indentation inside multiline strings does not trigger Parinfer's indentation rules.

 ```in
 (let [a "Hello